 Zinc partners with independent schools and nonprofit organizations to offer SAT, ACT, ISEE, SSAT, and SHSAT classes, both in person and online.
-Some of our school partners include Trinity School, the Chapin School, the Packer Collegiate Institute, Friends Seminary, and St. Ann's.

 SAT/ACT Boot Camps

 Our fast-paced, high-energy summer intensives are a great fit for students who are just getting started with test prep and for those preparing for a fall test sitting.
 Visit www.zinc.nyc/sat-act-bootcamp/ for details.